Gibson Guitars explained

 Frets

-During the early days of electric guitars, Gibson made use of a fret called the Vintage Fret Wire.
+During the early days of electric guitars, Gibson used a fret called the Vintage Fret Wire.
 This type of fret was short and thin.

 More recent advancements in fret technology have produced longer-lasting frets.
 They have also expanded the time between re-frets.

-A fret is a metal strip that divides the neck into fixed segments, providing room for notes to be fretted.
+A fret is a metal strip that divides the neck into fixed segments, allowing notes to be fretted.
 Each of these segments raises a note by a half-step.
-This changes the vibrational length of the string, which in turn changes the note.
+This changes the string’s vibrational length, which changes the note.

 A fret can be made of nickel or brass.
-Although some players have an allergic reaction to nickel, it is a hard metal that will not corrode.
+Although some players are allergic to nickel, it is a hard metal that will not rust.

 The most common metal alloy used to make frets is German Silver, which contains approx. 18% nickel and copper.
-This alloy is not as hard as stainless steel, but it has a toughness level comparable to steel.
+This alloy is not as hard as stainless steel but has a toughness level comparable to steel.

 The frets on Gibson guitars are mostly standard medium jumbos.
 This is the size most common on Gibson models today.
 Interestingly, they are also used by many other manufacturers.

 In the late 1960s through the 1970s, a new type of fret was used on some Gibson models.
 It was the first of its kind.
-It was a hefty tad bigger than the average, but not so big that it was a nuisance.
+It was a hefty tad more significant than the average, but not so big that it was a nuisance.

 Using a jumbo fret can allow you to bend a string without exerting as much force.
 This translates to an increased resonance, and a higher degree of sustain.